simkusr/simkusr/README.md

 # Hello there 👋

-As you came across my GitHub profile, I will try to give you a short introduction about me and what I'm doing here on GitHub.
+As you came across my profile, I will try to give you a short introduction about me and what I'm doing.

 ## About me